rotki/rotki/docs/api.rst

    :statuscode 200: Custom asset was updated successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
-Custom asset name and type is already being used.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Custom asset name and type is already being used.
 Custom asset does not exist.
 Check error message.
    :statuscode 500: Internal rotki error.